Jacob-Aston/employee-management-system/README.md

 ## Installation

-Open a terminal on readme-generator and run an `npm i` command.The run a `node index.js` command to launch the app.
+Open a terminal on `employee-management-system` and run an `npm i` command.
+Then open another terminal and run `mysql -u root -p`.
+This will open the mysql shell.
+In the shell run `SOURCE db/schema.sql;` then run `USE < your database name >;` then do another `SOURCE db/seeds.sql;`.
+Finall to launch the app return to the node terminal and run `npm run start`.
+The app should then open in the command line giving you a menu to scroll through.

 ## License